 - Equality of Opportunities.

-Cassandra Allen is currently the executive Special Educational Needs Co-ordinator (SENCo) and she can be contacted through email@example.com
+Vicki Lowe is the Special Educational Needs Co-ordinator (SENCo) and she can be contacted through email@example.com

 So what is the process?